PedroMilanezAlmeida/TumorShallowSeq/README.md

              ".
 This version should be able to handle this example") }

-    ## [1] "Your version is: 2.14.0.
-This version should be able to handle this example"

 Now, we can get and pre-process the gene expression data.

     #get gene expression data